-There are many reasons why this could be, but a significant contributing factor is widely assumed to be the time, place and situation of mobile browsing; while commuting, waiting in line, watching a TV show, waiting for a friend to arrive.
+There are many reasons why this could be, but a significant contributing factor is widely assumed to be the time, place and situation of mobile browsing while commuting, waiting in line, watching a TV show, or waiting for a friend to arrive.
 Typically, if we’re browsing on a mobile, we’re on the go - engaged in, or about to become engaged in, another activity.
-With this in mind, it’s easy to see how abandoned carts could be seen as reminders, or simply interrupted shopping experiences.
-Indeed, up to 24% of web buyers confess using the shopping cart as a wish list to save products for future consideration.
+With this in mind, it’s easy to see how abandoned carts could be seen as reminders or simply interrupted shopping experiences.
+Indeed, up to 24% of web buyers confess to using the shopping cart as a wish list to save products for future consideration.

 This is where persistent log-in experience can make a real impact on conversion rates.
 By activating persistent sessions and shopping carts, a user’s experience can be vastly improved as the browse your site across different devices, at different times, and are able to pick up exactly where they left off, with their cart’s contents being retained and remembered.
 A user could navigate away from your site, say to compare the pricing of a competitor, and return to find their cart unchanged, and ready to remind them of your (hopefully more appealing) pricing.

-Perpetual vs. Persistent
+Perpetual vs. persistent shopping carts.

 While a persistent cart will recall previous additions, a perpetual cart is subtly different in that it will display the number of items in the cart and sub-total as a shopper navigates around the site itself.
-This constant visual reminder of the potential bottom line of a shopping trip is considered to be “very effective” at improving conversion by 64% of retailers, keeping a tally of escalating spend in real time and helping to avoid customers being put off by a large figure suddenly appearing at check out and being frightened off completing their purchase.
-While both act in slightly different manners, there’s nothing to stop a retailer engaging both tactics concurrently.
+This constant visual reminder of the potential bottom line of a shopping trip is considered to be “very effective” at improving conversion by 64% of retailers, keeping a tally of escalating spend in real-time and helping to avoid customers being put off by a large figure suddenly appearing at check out and being frightened off completing their purchase.
+While both act in slightly different manners, there’s nothing to stop a retailer from engaging both tactics concurrently.